Technology

 Solutions Architect Salary Overview

-The Solutions Architect is a sought-after profession in the United States with a median annual salary of $138,400.
-Compensation typically ranges from $81,500 for entry-level positions to $224,600 for experienced professionals in high-demand markets.
+The Solutions Architect is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $138,400, compensation for this position ranges from $81,500 at the entry level to $224,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Solutions Architect in the US earns between $81,500 and $224,600 per year, with a median of $138,400.